marudy/web-pro/tools/npm/npm-guide.md

 ### Install a node package

-As an example, we install package [reqlog](https://www.npmjs.com/package/reqlog) from Registry.
-Follow the steps below to include package in your app.
-In this example it is considered that `npm install` already run for your app.
+As an example, we will install package [reqlog](https://www.npmjs.com/package/reqlog) from npm Registry.
+Follow the steps below to setup the package in your app.

 1. Install package

-With this command package reqlog is installed under folder node_modules and is added in file package.json.
+Package reqlog will be installed installed under node_modules folder and its reference will de added in package.json.

 ```sh
 npm install reqlog